-The evening includes a book sigining.
+The evening includes a book signing.
 Diane’s Books of Greenwich will be providing Jocelyn’s books for sale that night.
 If you haven’t read it, the findings are amazing.

-So put on your highest heels, lipstick and join the conversation while enjoying prosecco and hors d’ouvres from our culinary chef Claudia Fascenelli.
+So put on your highest heels, lipstick and join the conversation while enjoying prosecco and hors d’oeuvres from our culinary chef Claudia Fascenelli.

 Tickets: Member $30 Non-Members $40

 Our Guests For The Evening